wirc-sjsu/firebench/docs/benchmarks/California/01_Caldor.md

 **KPI**: Wind Direction circular Bias <br>
 **Normalization**: Symmetric Exponential Open Normalization ($m$ value in Table)<br>
 **Name in Score Card**: See Table <br>
 Each metric is calculated for each station for both model and observational dataset for a specified period.
-Then we apply summary statistics (*e.g.*, min, mean, Q3) accross all available weather stations before applying the normalization.
+Then we apply summary statistics (*e.g.*, min, mean, Q3) across  all available weather stations before applying the normalization.
 Implementation of metrics are `firebench.metrics.stats.circular_bias_deg`.
 Datasets are converted into `degree` for comparison.
 The normalization parameter $m$ sets which KPI value gives a Score of 50.
 It represents the difficulty of the benchmark.

-The following Table gives the correspondance between the bencmark id and the study period:
+The following Table gives the correspondence  between the benchmark ID and the study period:

 ID    | Study period | Summary stats func |  Name in Score Card     | $m$     | trusted source only
 ------|--------------|--------------------|-------------------------|---------|--------------------